High Country Audubon Society Motus Tower

 Birds detected by our Motus Tower

-Click on the links below to see the tracks for the birds we have detected.
+Click on the links below to see the tracks for the birds (and butterfly) we have detected.

-Four birds in just over two months may not seem like a lot, but you need to realize that only birds with tags are detected.
+Ten birds in almost two years may not seem like a lot, but you need to realize that only birds with tags are detected.
 We only see the birds with tags who happen to come close enough to our tower.
 Each bird detected adds valuable data into the amazing world of bird migration.
 By understanding migration patterns for each species, we can better protect the environments that the birds need to survive.
 Our longer-term goal is to add additional towers in strategic locations to gather more data.
 The more towers that are erected, the more willing researchers are to spend the money on tagging more birds.

 To see all data for our first tower, use the link below.